nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/proxy-conversion.md

 ## Example

-Lets assume that we have two worker nodes, namely Node 1 and Node 2, each executing two containers.
+Let's assume that we have two worker nodes, namely Node 1 and Node 2, each executing two containers.
 The containers are instantiated and managed by the Node Engine, while the Network Manager, creates a network namespace for each container (the cloud surrounding the container), enabling the Virtual Layer abstraction.